-- f.
+f.
 Periodic Audits.
-The Compliance Officer, or Committee Designee, shall ensure an appropriate quality assurance program is in place in order to identify potential audit areas, establish audit priorities, and conduct periodic audits in order to improve Cape Atlantic I.N.K.'s efficiency and quality of services, to monitor compliance, and to reduce Cape Atlantic I.N.K.'s vulnerability to fraud and abuse. - g.
+The Compliance Officer shall ensure an appropriate quality assurance program is in place in order to identify potential audit areas, establish audit priorities, and conduct periodic audits in order to improve the Organization's efficiency and quality of services, to monitor compliance, and to reduce the Organization's vulnerability to fraud and abuse.

+g.
 Background Checks.
-The Compliance Officer, or Committee Designee, shall oversee the performance of background checks and screening on all vendors.
-Human Resources shall oversee the performance of background checks and screening on all new and current employees, interns, and volunteers pursuant to this Compliance Plan.
+The Compliance Officer shall oversee the performance of background checks and screening on all vendors.
+Human Resources shall oversee the performance of background checks and screening on all new and current employees, interns and volunteers pursuant to this Compliance Plan.